Joël Robuchon – 31 stars

 Martin Berasategui is currently decorated with seven stars, more than any other Spanish chef.
 This exceptional Basque chef earned his first Michelin Star at the age of 25 and opened his first restaurant, Restaurante Martin Berasategui, in 1993.
 Restaurante Martin Bersategui was awarded a third Michelin Star in 2001.
 Since the opening of this San Sebastian eponymous restaurant, Berasategui opened three other Michelin-starred restaurants in Tenerife and Barcelona.

 credit: Arnold Gatialo

-The Michelin guide might not be the ultimate honour in the US, but Keller has gone about setting a fine example, as he’s the only American chef to hold all six out of his total seven stars simultaneously.
+The Michelin guide might not be the ultimate honour amongst chefs in the United States, but Thomas Keller has gone about setting a fine example—he’s the only American chef to hold all six out of his total seven stars simultaneously.

 Heston Blumenthal – 6 stars